For assistance seeking funding opportunities, preparing proposals and managing sponsored awards:

 Jeff Saltz, for Improving the Structure of Online Breakout Activities using Pair Programming Techniques, $13,851 from 2U.

-Supporting Doctoral Students and Other Investigators in their Pursuit of the Sciences of Sociotechnical Systems, $25,000 from the National Science Foundation’s CISE directorate.
+Steve Sawyer for Supporting Doctoral Students and Other Investigators in their Pursuit of the Sciences of Sociotechnical Systems, $25,000 from the National Science Foundation’s CISE directorate.

 Bryan Semaan for Transition Resilience: Navigating Invisible Crises with ICTs, $173,205 from the National Science Foundation’s CRII program.